-Tropical Storm or Hurricane Warning
+What is a Tropical Storm or Hurricane Warning?

-Tropical Storm Warnings are issued when tropical-storm-force winds are expected within the warning area within 36 hours.
+Tropical Storm Warnings are issued when tropical storm-force winds are expected within the warning area within 36 hours.

 When is a Hurricane Warning issued?
 Hurricane Warnings are issued when hurricane-force winds are expected somewhere within the warning area.

-The National Hurricane Center issues Hurricane Warnings 36 hours before the most likely arrival of tropical-storm-force winds to give you time to complete your preparations.
+The National Hurricane Center issues Hurricane Warnings 36 hours before the most likely arrival of tropical storm-force winds to give you time to complete your preparations.
 All preparations should be rushed to completion when a Hurricane Warning is issued, and you should evacuate as soon as possible if ordered by local officials.